juxor/afaq/markdown/secG1.md

 system based on producer co-operatives.
 This is reflected in certain translations of Proudhon.
-Discussing the _"workmen's associations"_ founded in France during the 1848 revolution, Proudhon noted that _"the workmen, in order to dispense with middlemen . . . , capitalists, etc., . . . have had to work a little more, and get along with less wages."_ So he considered workers associations as paying "wages" and so, obviously, meant by "wages" labour income, **not** wage labour.
-The term "wage labour" was translated as "wages system," so we find Proudhon arguing that the _"workmen's associations"_ are _"a protest against the wage system"_ and a _"denial of the rule of capitalists."_ Proudhon's aim was _"Capitalistic and proprietary exploitation, stopped everywhere, the wage system abolished, equal and just exchange guaranteed."_ [**The General Idea of the Revolution**, pp. 89-90, p.
+Discussing the _"workmen's associations"_ founded in France during the 1848 revolution, Proudhon noted that _"the workmen, in order to dispense with . . . capitalists . . . have had to work a little more, and get along with less wages."_ So he considered workers associations as paying "wages" and so, obviously, meant by "wages" labour income, **not** wage labour.
+The French word "salariat" was translated as "wages system," so we find Proudhon arguing that the _"workmen's associations"_ are _"a protest against the wage system"_ and a _"denial of the rule of capitalists."_ His aim was _"Capitalistic and proprietary exploitation, stopped everywhere, the wage system abolished, equal and just exchange guaranteed."_ [**General Idea of the Revolution**, pp. 89-90, p.
 98 and p.
-281] This has been translated as _"Capitalist and landlord exploitation halted everywhere, wage-labour abolished."_ [quoted by John Ehrenberg, **Proudhon and his Age**, p.
+281] This can also be translated as _"Capitalist and landlord exploitation halted everywhere, wage-labour abolished."_ [quoted by John Ehrenberg, **Proudhon and his Age**, p.
 116]

 We are sorry to belabour this point, but it is essential for understanding the anarchist position on wage labour and the differences between different